Mir Muhammad Rebellion: Rebellion and Ottoman Response

-Following the death of Reşid Mehmed Pasha from cholera in 1836, he was succeeded by Hafiz Mehmed Pasha, a well educated officer with a dual mission: to continue suppressing unrest in Kurdistan and to monitor the forces of Muhammad Ali Pasha stationed in Syria.
+Following the death of Reşid Mehmed Pasha from cholera in 1836, he was succeeded by Hafiz Mehmed Pasha, a well-educated officer with a dual mission: to continue suppressing unrest in Kurdistan and to monitor the forces of Muhammad Ali Pasha stationed in Syria.
+Upon assuming command, Hafiz Mehmed Pasha intensified Ottoman military operations in the region.
+Several Kurdish leaders including those from Rawanduz and surrounding districts such as Sinjar, Akçadağ, and Alacadağ continued to resist for a time, but were eventually subdued through sustained campaigns.
+Contemporary accounts report that roughly 15,000 people were killed or wounded during these operations, including both rebels and civilians living under their administration.
+Around 4,000 non-combatants, among them women, children, and the elderly, were taken captive, and an estimated 6,000 families were forcibly resettled near Diyarbakır.
+Ottoman commanders offered monetary rewards for proof of slain rebels, reportedly paying 200 kuruş for a severed head and 100 kuruş for a severed hand or foot, further illustrating the severity of the campaign.
+Despite this, Hafiz Pasha maintained an outwardly courteous attitude toward European observers and frequently attended military band performances of European compositions.
 In the summer of 1837, during a harsh military campaign against the Yazidis in the Sinjar region, Hafiz Pasha also dispatched Mehmet Hamdi Pasha to advance on Cizre.
 Facing pressure, Bedir Khan Beg chose not to resist and declared loyalty to the Ottoman state.
 As a result, he was appointed as the provincial governor of the Bohtan Emirate centered in Cizre.

 Later that year, Hafiz Mehmed Pasha launched further violent operations against the Yazidis of Sinjar and Tel Afar, resulting in heavy casualties.
 In May 1838, with the support of Bedir Khan, he seized the fortified castle of Gurkel from local chief Said Bey of Hacıbehram.
-In the following months (June–July 1838), the Yazidi populations of the Garzan region were also subdued by Ottoman forces.
+In the following months (June-July 1838), the Yazidi populations of the Garzan region were also subdued by Ottoman forces.
 These campaigns not only aimed to crush local resistance, but also to preempt potential Kurdish uprisings in the event of a future confrontation with Muhammad Ali of Egypt.

+After the Cizre region, the Ottoman armies marched towards Garzan, and faced fierce Kurdish resistance.
+The letters of Helmuth von Moltke, who participated in these battles as part of the Ottoman army, provide an account of the fighting and its consequences.